Replacing your boiler

 Hot water cylinders

-Energy Saving Trust Recommended hot water cylinders have been factory insulated to help keep your hot water at the right temperature for longer.
+New hot water cylinders are factory insulated to help keep your hot water at the right temperature for longer.
 They play an important role in supplying you with readily available hot water, so it’s important that they are fully insulated to prevent heat escaping.